Every child is different and special. Some children grow up to be voracious readers, while others just enjoy making sense of numbers.

 For instance, while exploring the theme of ‘Insects’, the children took a learning journey to the Butterfly Park.
 Such outings sometimes involve parents and are an avenue for parent-child bonding, and to allow parents to know teachers better.

-The children have also taken trips to River Safari, Gardens by the Bay, and Chinatown.
+The children have also taken trips to River Wonder, Gardens by the Bay, and Chinatown.
 On such trips, they are also introduced to skills such as classification and categorisation, skills that will come in useful as they move towards formal learning.

 7. Interpersonal Intelligence (People Smart)